OpenResearchInstitute/ka9q-sdr/INSTALLING.md

 apt install build-essential libfftw3-dev libbsd-dev libopus-dev libusb-1.0-0-dev \
     libasound2-dev libncursesw5-dev libattr1-dev portaudio19-dev libncurses5-dev
 ```
-This is know to work on Ubuntu 18.04 LTS and Debian 9 (Stretch).
+This is known to work on Ubuntu 18.04 LTS and Debian 9 (Stretch).
 It will *not* work
 with Ubuntu 14.04 LTS, Ubuntu 16.04 LTS or Debian 8 (Jessie).
 The reason is that
 ka9q-sdr requires at least version 3.3.5 of libfftw3-dev, and these distributions
 use an older version.
 The symptom here is that at link-time, the symbol